Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/05/a-glance-at-powertoys-and-winget.md

 description: A look at Microsoft PowerToys and WinGet.
 Boost productivity with PowerToys Run and manage packages easily with the Windows Package Manager.
 ---

 PowerToys and WinGet are exciting previews for Windows Users.
-If you are a civilian, you’ll be getting these in general release soon, but for technical folks might want to try things out early.
+If you are a civilian, you'll be getting these in general release soon, but for technical folks might want to try things out early.
 Or now!

 ## PowerToys

 [PowerToys](https://github.com/microsoft/PowerToys/tree/master/src/modules/launcher) has been in preview for a while.
-You’ll install it when someone shows off FancyZones, which gives you templated tiles to organise your desktop… but you’ll keep it because of the <kb>Alt</kb> + <kb>Space</kb> Run command.
+You'll install it when someone shows off FancyZones, which gives you templated tiles to organise your desktop… but you'll keep it because of the <kb>Alt</kb> + <kb>Space</kb> Run command.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/05/powertoys-run.jpg" alt="PowerToys Run Command" loading="lazy"}
 :::

-This gives you super easy access to apps or open Windows, with a “Run as Administrator” shortcut and an “Open Folder” shortcut.
-If the application is already running, you’ll see the option with the “Running” annotation alongside it.
+This gives you super easy access to apps or open Windows, with a "Run as Administrator" shortcut and an "Open Folder" shortcut.
+If the application is already running, you'll see the option with the "Running" annotation alongside it.

 You can also launch a shell command by starting your input with `>`.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/05/powertoys-run-shell-command.jpg" alt="PowerToys Run Shell Command with winget install vscode" loading="lazy"}
 :::